jms5039/SQL_Challenge/README.md

-# SQL-Challenge
+# SQL Challenge - Pewlett Hackard Data Analysis

-Background
+## Background

-It’s been two weeks since you were hired as a new data engineer at Pewlett Hackard (a fictional company).
-Your first major task is to do a research project about people whom the company employed during the 1980s and 1990s.
-All that remains of the employee database from that period are six CSV files.
+Welcome to Pewlett Hackard, a fictional company!
+As a newly hired data engineer, your primary task is to conduct a research project focusing on the employees hired during the 1980s and 1990s.
+The available data for this project is stored in six CSV files.

-For this project, you’ll design the tables to hold the data from the CSV files, import the CSV files into a SQL database, and then answer questions about the data.
-That is, you’ll perform data modeling, data engineering, and data analysis, respectively.
-Before You Begin
+## Getting Started

-    Create a new repository for this project called sql-challenge.
+1. **Create Repository:** Start by creating a new repository named `sql-challenge`.
 Do not add this assignment to an existing repository.

-    Clone the new repository to your computer.

-    Inside your local Git repository, create a directory for this Challenge.
-Use a folder name that corresponds to the Challenge, such as EmployeeSQL.

-    Note that you’ll add your files to this folder and push the changes to GitHub.

-This Challenge is divided into three parts: data modeling, data engineering, and data analysis.

-Data Modeling

-Inspect the CSV files, and then sketch an Entity Relationship Diagram of the tables.
-To create the sketch, feel free to use a tool like QuickDBD

-Data Engineering

-    Use the provided information to create a table schema for each of the six CSV files.
-Be sure to do the following:

-        Remember to specify the data types, primary keys, foreign keys, and other constraints.

-        For the primary keys, verify that the column is unique.
-Otherwise, create a composite key

-        Links to an external site., which takes two primary keys to uniquely identify a row.

-        Be sure to create the tables in the correct order to handle the foreign keys.

-    Import each CSV file into its corresponding SQL table.

-Data Analysis

-    List the employee number, last name, first name, sex, and salary of each employee.

-    List the first name, last name, and hire date for the employees who were hired in 1986.

-    List the manager of each department along with their department number, department name, employee number, last name, and first name.

-    List the department number for each employee along with that employee’s employee number, last name, first name, and department name.

-    List first name, last name, and sex of each employee whose first name is Hercules and whose last name begins with the letter B.

-    List each employee in the Sales department, including their employee number, last name, and first name.

-    List each employee in the Sales and Development departments, including their employee number, last name, first name, and department name.

-    List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).

-Requirements
-Data Modeling (10 points)

-    Entity Relationship Diagram is included or table schemas provided for all tables (10 points)

-Data Engineering (70 points)

-    All required columns are defined for each table (10 points) Columns are set to the correct data type (10 points) Primary Keys set for each table (10 points) Correctly references related tables (10 points)
-    Tables are correctly related using Foreign Keys (10 points) Correctly uses NOT NULL condition on necessary columns (10 points) Accurately defines value length for columns (10 points)

-Data Analysis (20 points)

-    List the employee number, last name, first name, sex, and salary of each employee (2 points) List the first name, last name, and hire date for the employees who were hired in 1986 (2 points) List the manager of each department along with their department number, department name, employee number, last name, and first name (2 points)
-    List the department number for each employee along with that employee’s employee number, last name, first name, and department name (2 points)
-    List first name, last name, and sex of each employee whose first name is Hercules and whose last name begins with the letter B (2 points)
-    List each employee in the Sales department, including their employee number, last name, and first name (2 points) List each employee in the Sales and Development departments, including their employee number, last name, first name, and department name (4 points)
-    List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name) (4 points)
+2. **Clone Repository:** Clone the newly created repository to your local machine.

+3. **Directory Setup:** Inside your local Git repository, create a directory for this challenge.
+Use a folder name corresponding to the challenge, such as `EmployeeSQL`.

+4. **Download Files:** Download the required files .

+## Challenge Overview
+This challenge is divided into three parts: data modeling, data engineering, and data analysis.

+### Data Modeling
+- Inspect the CSV files and create an Entity Relationship Diagram (ERD) using a tool like QuickDBD.
+- Provide table schemas for all tables based on the ERD.

+### Data Engineering
+- Create table schemas for each CSV file, specifying data types, primary keys, foreign keys, and constraints.
+- Import each CSV file into its corresponding SQL table.

+### Data Analysis
+1. **List Employee Information:**
+   - Employee number, last name, first name, sex, and salary of each employee.

+2. **Employees Hired in 1986:**
+   - First name, last name, and hire date for employees hired in 1986.

+3. **Department Managers:**
+   - Manager details for each department, including department number, department name, employee number, last name, and first name.

+4. **Employee Department Information:**
+   - Department number for each employee, along with employee number, last name, first name, and department name.

+5. **Specific Employee Details:**
+   - First name, last name, and sex of employees named Hercules with a last name starting with the letter B.

+6. **Employees in the Sales Department:**
+   - Employee number, last name, and first name for each employee in the Sales department.

+7. **Employees in Sales and Development:**
+   - Employee number, last name, first name, and department name for employees in Sales and Development.

+8. **Employee Last Name Frequency:**
+   - Frequency counts, in descending order, of all employee last names.

+## Requirements and Scoring

+### Data Modeling (10 points)
+- Include an Entity Relationship Diagram or provide table schemas for all tables (10 points).

+### Data Engineering (70 points)
+- Define all required columns for each table (10 points).
+- Set columns to the correct data type (10 points).
+- Establish primary keys for each table (10 points).
+- Ensure correct referencing of related tables (10 points).
+- Establish correct relationships using Foreign Keys (10 points).
+- Use the NOT NULL condition correctly on necessary columns (10 points).
+- Accurately define value length for columns (10 points).

+### Data Analysis (20 points)
+- Fulfill all data analysis requirements (2 points each).
+- List employee number, last name, first name, sex, and salary.
+- List employees hired in 1986.
+- List department managers.
+- List employee department information.
+- List specific employee details.
+- List employees in the Sales department.
+- List employees in Sales and Development.
+- List employee last name frequency.